pub-calculator-io/simplifying-fractions-calculator/readme.md

-# Simplifying Fractions Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Simplifying Fractions Calculator Widget for WordPress

 Simplifying fractions calculator to reduce fractions.
 Simplify proper and improper fractions and convert improper fractions to mixed numbers.